-Transitional Shelter For Women In Distress – Pretoria, South Africa
+Transitional Shelter For Women In Distress, Pretoria, South Africa

-Catherine McAuley generated in her sisters a deep concern for the sick and dying poor, for those at risk in society and for the spiritual needs of people around her.
+Catherine McAuley generated in her Sisters a deep concern for the sick and dying poor, for those at risk in society and for the spiritual needs of people around her.
 Inspired by her reverence for people and her insight into the role of women, the South African Province decided to open a shelter for women victims of domestic violence and their young children.

 Demonstration against Human Trafficking

-Sr. Colleen (3rd Left) with the staff from Mercy House
+Sr. Colleen (3rd left) with the staff from Mercy House

-The women are encouraged to go to the church of their own choice, but Bible sharing and prayer sessions are offered to anyone who wishes to take part.
+They are encouraged to go to the church of their own choice, but Bible sharing and prayer sessions are offered to anyone who wishes to take part.
 In the gardens of the house there is a prayer room where many take the opportunity to pray and reflect quietly alone or with others.